LilConsul/tinycompiled/README.md

 - **Code Generator**: Converts the intermediate representation of AST into x86-64 NASM assembly code.
 - **Compiler**: Coordinates the general compilation pipeline.
 - **Visualizer/GUI**: Provides an interactive interface for users to write, compile, and visualize code execution.

 Each component is organized in its own subdirectory within `src/`, promoting separation of concerns and ease of maintenance.

-  For a complete language reference and further architectural details, see [ `docs/DOCUMENTATION.md`](docs/DOCUMENTATION.md).
+## 📚 Documentation

+For comprehensive documentation, see:

+- [`docs/DOCUMENTATION.md`](docs/DOCUMENTATION.md) - Complete language reference and usage guide
+- [`docs/DEFINITION.md`](docs/DEFINITION.md) - Formal language definition with BNF grammar, semantic rules, and specifications

 ## 📁 Project Structure